toshiro-en-miyamoto/linux/raspios.md

 - Raspberry icon > Preferences > IBus Preferences > Input Method
 - In the Input Method list
-  - remove Japanese - Japanese
+  - remove Japanese - Japanese, if exist
   - add Japanese - Mozc

 You might want customize Mozc such as Kana input as the default method.